 In your cold email, you can also suggest exchanging something... giving a win-win situation in the process.

-Here, the lovely puppy picture of Lara makes the email too cute to resist.
+Here, Lara's lovely puppy picture makes the email too cute to resist.

-Plus, she put herself in their shoes and think about what can be interesting for them, and what they'd consider as a win.
+Plus, she put herself in their shoes and thought about what could be interesting for them, and what they'd consider as a win.

 Daria used humor with her dog to launch her campaign.

 And that's not all.
 She also added a follow-up to improve her reply rate.
-For this purpose, she put a 2-day delay between first and second email.
+For this purpose, she had a 2-day delay between first and second email.

-This campaign brought a 92% open rate to Daria and a 44% reply rate.
+This campaign brought Daria a 92% open rate and a 44% reply rate.

 From 84 emails sent, she managed to build relationships with 36 people.